 Here, the company sets up subsidiaries that produce some of the inputs used in the production of its products.
 For example, an automobile company may own a tire company and a metal company.
 Control of these subsidiaries is intended to create a stable supply of inputs and ensure a consistent quality in their final product.

 Here, the company sets up subsidiaries that distribute or market products to customers or use the products themselves.
 An example of this is a movie studio that also owns a chain of theaters.

 Balanced vertical integration

 Here, the company sets up subsidiaries that both supply them with inputs and distribute their outputs.
-For example, a restaurant chain owns the farms where they produce agricultural products as well as the factories that processes these agricultural products is practising backwards vertical integration.
+A restaurant chain may own the farms where they produce agricultural products as well as the factories that processes these agricultural products, and thus practise backward vertical integration.
 Forwards vertical integration would mean that they would own the regional distribution centers and shops or fast food restaurants where the hamburgers are sold.
 Balanced vertical integration would mean that they own all of these components.